dessn/abc/doc/index.rst

 Implementations
 ---------------

-Finally, for the toy model implementations, see :py:mod:`dessn.models`
+Finally, for the toy model implementations, see :py:mod:`dessn.models`.
+Specially, for the working toy model implementation, see :py:mod:`dessn.models.c_pure_snia_simplified`.

 General